Mandatory Danish tax consolidation

 - If shareholding in a subsidiary held directly or indirectly by a Danish parent entity is sold to an entity that is not directly or indirectly owned by a Danish entity (e.g. to an unrelated party or to another part of the group), a fictive disposal of any assets or liabilities generating CFC income would need to be included in the calculation of whether the CFC income threshold is exceeded.
 A credit for the foreign taxes that would have been payable upon an actual transfer of the assets and liabilities is available against the Danish CFC tax.

 Bill L48 is currently undergoing the legislative process.
+However, the legislative process has been postponed due to the outbreak of COVID-19.

 Adopted implementation of the EU Anti-Tax Avoidance Directive (ATAD)